trnila/tracer/Readme.md

 ## Examples
 If you clone this repository somewhere, you can run interesting examples though helper script `./examples/run`, but it requires `tracer` and [`tracergui`](https://github.com/trnila/tracer-gui) in your *PATH*.
-It can be achieved by installing both applications with * *.

 ## Documentation
 More information is available in [documentation](http://tracertool.readthedocs.io/en/latest/).